ktingyew/musical/README.md

 - mutagen
 - pandas
+- tqdm
+- google.cloud

 ## Data Studio Ideas

-1. A new dynamically generated field in report which contains the most recent date each song is scrobbled.
+1. ~~A new dynamically generated field in report which contains the most recent date each song is scrobbled.~~

-   - Thought it would be interesting to have a ordered list of songs that I have not scrobbled (i.e. listened) for the longest time.
-Knowing how long I have not listened to some songs would be insightful.
+   - ~~Thought it would be interesting to have a ordered list of songs that I have not scrobbled (i.e. listened) for the longest time.
+Knowing how long I have not listened to some songs would be insightful.~~

-2. A graph of scrobble count since I started scrobbling.
+2. ~~A graph of scrobble count since I started scrobbling.~~

+3. Gender-rating breakdown

+4. Average rating of the most populous artists